Associates take part in at least 200 Minutes of Weekly Exercise for Sports Relief

 Paul Hammersley logged the highest individual week with 25 hours and 8 minutes.

-10 minutes of exercise
+Collectively completed 95 days, 23 hours and 10 minutes of exercise

 The Friday of Sports Relief week is traditionally the day when most of the fundraising is done.
 To further boost the amount of money raised we held a dress down day at the Birmingham office in exchange for a charitable donation, where associates were allowed to come into work in casual clothes.

 The total amount raised for the Sport Relief charity by the two events was £1,012.